 \section{Conclusion and future work}

 Our study has several limitations and directions for future work.
 We focused on a model-agnostic substructure-tuning objective applied to existing protein encoders.
 While this approach consistently improves function-centric tasks, it yields mixed effects across the full benchmark and can be attenuated by aggressive task-specific finetuning.
-These findings motivate exploring alternative ways to incorporate substructural information, including architectures and objectives that integrate substructures.
+These findings motivate exploring alternative ways to incorporate substructural information, including architectures and objectives that explicitly integrate substructures.
 Modifications at the architectural level, such as hierarchical or graph-based encoders, or training objectives that operate across multiple scales simultaneously, may provide a more stable integration strategy.
 Our current exploration of substructure-tuning focused on which substructure types to use for tuning, but their representation varies greatly across the dataset (e.g., millions of secondary structures, tens of thousands of active sites).
 Exploring how to best balance or weight these different types is another avenue of future exploration.
 Finally, our experiments were restricted to SwissProt proteins.
 Extending to the full UniProtKB and incorporating the long tail of infrequent substructures could enable deeper insights into poorly characterized aspects of protein modularity.

-In this work, we have presented the open problem: \textit{how to best incorporate decades of research on protein substructures into protein models?} To this end, we introduced Magneton, an integrated environment for developing substructure-aware protein models that provides (1) large-scale datasets of proteins with curated substructure annotations, (2) a framework for using these processed datasets for training and finetuning protein models using sequence, structure, and substructure inputs, and (3) a suite of benchmarking tasks that evaluate models across a range of structural granularities.
+In this work, we have presented the open problem: \textit{how to best incorporate decades of research on protein substructures into protein models?} To this end, we introduced Magneton, an integrated environment for developing and evaluating substructure-aware protein models.
 Using Magneton, we explored both how well existing models can represent protein substructures and whether a supervised fine-tuning paradigm can be used to effectively imbue those models with substructural information.
-We found that while this direct, intuitive substructure-tuning approach improves model performance on molecular function-related tasks, it has a neutral to negative effect on others.
+We found that while this direct, intuitive substructure-tuning approach has both positive and negative effects on downstream tasks, it also encourages models to learn general features of functional substructures and suggests that substructural information is complementary to global structure.
 Our work lays the foundation for the development of substructure-aware protein models.